joaotavora/eglot/README.md

 - `M-x eglot-format` asks the server to format buffer or the active region;

+- `M-x eglot-format-buffer` asks the server to format the buffer;

 - `M-x eglot-code-actions` asks the server for any code actions at point.
 These may tipically be simple fixes, like deleting an unused variable, or fixing an import.
 Left click on diagnostics to check if